4d/docs/website/translated_docs/es/Debugging/debugger.md

 * `secondMethod` has received three parameters from `firstMethod`:
     * $1 is a pointer to the `[Employee]` table
     * $2 is a pointer to the `ID` field in the  `[Employee]` table
-    * $3 is an alphanumeric parameter whose value is "Z"
+    * $3 es un parámetro alfanumérico cuyo valor es "Z"

 You can double-click the name of any method to display its contents in the [Source Code Pane](#source-code-pane).